Ever notice how many business terms come from aviation? “The 30,000-foot view.” “Headwind.” “Golden parachute.”

 These gifts are not without strings.
 In all cases, the federal government is granted equity stakes, much as it was in 2008 when it rescued the banking and automotive sectors.
 It bears mentioning that Washington quickly sold off those ownership positions rather than nationalize those industries, so perhaps we can expect the same treatment of airlines today.
 To date, Allegiant, Frontier, SkyWest, and Spirit have not confirmed details of any possible agreements.
 As for the freight shippers, FedEx hasn’t announced any information about grants or loans, but did acknowledge that it would save $250 million from the CARES Act’s tax break.
 UPS, meanwhile, has suspended share buybacks, a condition imposed on any support related to payroll protection.

-Let’s continue in reverse chronological order and answer Question 2.
+Let’s continue in reverse chronological order of the 2020 airline industry to answer Question 2.
 It’s really anyone’s guess how quickly the airline industry will recover, but best guess is that it will basically track the economy.
 We know this recession will be deep, but we don’t have a firm grip on how long it will go on.
 The stock market has rebounded quickly so far, but the market is not the economy.
 Even so, stock markets are mostly forward-looking and are considered a leading indicator of where the economy is headed.
 This low point in the cycle might turn out to be more-or-less V-shaped, but we really don’t know.
 A lot depends on the speed that Covid-19 treatments and coronavirus vaccines can be developed and distributed, and how quickly accurate diagnostic and antibody tests can be brought to bear.

 Another way of wording Question 1 is, “Can it get any worse for the airlines?”
 Possibly, but how?
 The good news is that oil is cheap.
 We literally have more of it floating around in tankers than we have places to park it until it can be used.
 While the price of a barrel is now back above $0, it’s near historical lows and it could take years to burn through the excess supply sloshing around out there.
 So when people feel safe traveling again, fuel costs will – for a change – be the least of the industry’s concerns.
 Still, there are bound to be some structural changes for the industry, mostly around how connecting flights are routed.
 Transportation consultant Kunal Shah has an excellent piece on the subject in his series at Forbes.com.